 However, the smart energy-weight ratio of this piece of tech is not all the generator has to offer: it is also one of the very few solar generators that can be controlled and operated with an app – either iOS or Android.

-For the portable solar generator segment, it is the only generator with such function – something that we’ll love to say is quite impressive and attention commanding 🙂
+For the portable solar generator segment, it is the only generator with such a function – something that we’ll love to say is quite impressive and attention-commanding 🙂

 Let’s take a look at something else, our 3rd option.

 3. Goal Zero Yeti 400 Portable Power Station

 It is not strange that Goal Zero is featuring here again at number 3 (right after clinching the number one spot).